alexhwilliams/blog.teddyhyde.com/_posts/2013-04-18-parity-with-the-wordpress-for-android.md

 ![http://blog.teddyhyde.com/assets/images/2013-04-18-06-13-46-image-resized.png](http://blog.teddyhyde.com/assets/images/2013-04-18-06-13-46-image-resized.png)

 Teddy Hyde has almost everything here.
 Posts and pages.
-Which things are missing?
+Let's explore those that are missing, and see the things I think make Teddy Hyde better than WordPress.

 ## The editor ##